chuanglun/EBlink/README.md

 - All device related functions by squirrel scripting e.g. flash algorithm, device reset strategy etc etc
 - Ready for multiple interfaces

+Remark:

+EBlink uses ROM caching for speed performance.
+If GDB reads memory from the ROM (flash) region then EBlink will not query the target but will instead return from cache.
+Sometimes, like debugging flash writing applications (e.g. bootloader), this behavior is not preferred and doesn't show the real flash modifications in GDB.
+If flash modifying code is debugged, turn off the caching with the "nc" GDB server option.

 eblink - usage:

 	EBlink <options>